L-ashwin/exploring-ml/01-Titanic_Machine_Learning_from_Disaster/README.md

 ## 01_exploratory_data_analysis.ipynb
 This file contains the exploratory data analysis for the Titanic data set.
 Insights from this will later be used to improve our classification model.

+## 02_missing_value_imputation.ipynb
+In this file, two different missing value imputation techniques were used instead of dropping the examples with missing values.
+1. Simple Imputation - missing values were replaced by the central tendency of data.
+(Mean/ Median/ Mode)
+2. KNN Imputation - missing values are imputed using the nearest neighbors to the example (with respect to the rest of the features).

+## 03_estimators_and_parameter_tuning.ipynb
+Here different estimators/classifiers are evaluated based on cross-validation accuracy.
+Also, various hyperparameters for the classifiers are tuned using cross-validation.